Friday, November 8, 2013

 Breyer eventually produced 29 different horse and animal molds in the woodgrain color.
 Some are just streaked brown with no painted details other than black eyes while others have added white socks, a white star, and black hooves.
 Most woodgrains are matte to semi-gloss in terms of finish, though some, often those found on the Dunning "Ranchcraft" lamps, have a high semi-gloss or even glossy finish.
 The last woodgrain in production, the Fighting Stallion, was discontinued at the end of 1973.

 Several other woodgrain models are considered very rare, and while they are hard to find, they do exist in greater numbers than the seven listed above.
 They are the Proud Arab Mare, the Fury, the Belgian, and the Stretch Morgan.
-Interestingly, though more than a dozen of each of these models are probably accounted for in collectors' hands, these four models are still highly desirable and command four-figure prices not far behind the rarest seven.
+Interestingly, though several dozen of each of these models are probably accounted for in collectors' hands, these four models are still highly desirable and command four-figure prices not far behind the rarest seven.

 The "graining" on Breyer's woodgrain models varies from model to model.
 Some, like the Fury above, have bold stripes of light and dark paint while others are more uniform in tone.
 The shade of brown used on these models also ranges from golden to dark chocolate.
 Many woodgrain Running Mares, Running Foals, and Fighting Stallions that came on the Dunning "Ranchcraft" lamps exhibit the dark brown coloration.